Best Long Beach Restaurants

 Credit: MARLENA Long Beach

 Sit down for a Mediterranean-inspired meal at Marlena Long Beach.
 The daily cafe is open in the mornings from 9 a.m. to 5 p.m., making it a great place for WFHers hoping to get out of the house and enjoy a quality cup of coffee alongside some flaky pastries.
-However, the restaurant and bar are the true highlights of Marlena, showcasing a variety of innovative dishes such as hiramasa crudo, crispy fried cauliflower and wood-fired meats.
+The restaurant and bar are the true highlights of Marlena, showcasing a variety of innovative dishes such as Spanish octopus, crispy fried cauliflower and wood-fired meats.
 Be sure to save room for the burnt Basque cheesecake for dessert!

 Charm Siam

 In the mood for traditional Thai food?
-Charm Siam is sure to cure your cravings!
-Indulge in classic Thai starters like soft shell crab and crispy gyoza before exploring the many noodle and rice dishes.
+Charm Siam is a low-key haunt on East Broadway that is sure to cure your cravings.
+Step inside this streetside restaurant and indulge in classic Thai starters like soft shell crab and crispy gyoza before exploring the many noodle and rice dishes.
 The pad see ew is a hearty and satisfying favorite that never gets old, but if you prefer a little spice, consider ordering the drunken noodle dish.
 If curry is more your style, you can’t go wrong with the traditional yellow curry.
 Of course, no Thai feast is complete without a mango sticky rice for dessert.

 Ammatoli

 Looking for a trendy and stylish place to impress a date?
-Immerse yourself in the beautiful, design-forward ambiance at Ammatoli.
-The menu showcases the beauty and diversity of Levantine cuisine, and whether you visit for lunch, dinner or even brunch, you’re definitely going to walk away with a new favorite dish.
+Immerse yourself in the Old World bistro setting of Ammatoli.
+The menu of this charming restaurant showcases the beauty and diversity of Levantine cuisine, and whether you visit for lunch, dinner or even brunch, you’re definitely going to walk away with a new favorite dish.
 The menu is massive, ensuring that there’s something for every kind of foodie.
-After ordering a bottle of wine for the table, order the hummus, fried kibbeh and shawarma plate for the table.
+After selecting a bottle of wine for the table, order the hummus, fried kibbeh and shawarma plate to share.

 Credit: Bri White

-The recently opened Altar Society Brewing Co. is the latest and greatest place to grab a beer and pizza in Long Beach.
-The industrial setting is complete with a red brick wall, metal bar stools and exposed pipes on the ceiling.
-This downtown brewery is laid-back and casual, making it a great place to grub with friends on the weekend.
-In addition to pizza, Altar Society Brewing Co. also serves sandwiches and sliders along with pastries at the coffee bar.
+The recently opened Altar Society Brewing & Coffee Co. is the latest and greatest place to grab a beer and pizza in Long Beach.
+This industrial restaurant is set in the 1903 historic Masonic Temple (the oldest building in Downtown Long Beach!).
+The brewery is laid-back and casual, making it a great place to grub with friends on the weekend.
+In addition to pizza, Altar Society Brewing Co. also serves sandwiches and sliders along with espresso drinks and craft brews at the coffee bar.Ā

 Selva